-Buying your first investment property is a significant commitment.
-Not only must you know what to look for, but you also need to know how much you can charge for rent and spend on expenses.
-But with preparation and proper management, it can be a stepping stone to even bigger things.
+Buying your first real estate investment property is a significant commitment.
+You must know a few key things: what to look for, much you can charge for rent, and how much you can spend on expenses.
+With the proper tools and adequate management, it can be a stepping stone to maximizing wealth.

 An investment property can bring with it plenty of rewards.
 That said, it’s not merely a matter of making a purchase and seeing the profits flow.
 It’s a process that will take planning and research, but your efforts can turn your investment into a thriving source of income.